-The shooting occurred after a steady drop in school violence, which peaked in the 2003-04 school year.
-We’ve learned important lessons from those school shootings and the 49 students killed on our campuses.
-Those lessons have helped foil dozens of plots and save student lives.
 For the past three decades I’ve studied childhood violence and wrote the “Proposal to End School Violence” (passed into California law: SB1667) based on what educators can do to boost campus safety and reduce the likelihood of a school shooting.
-While no guarantees, there are important lessons to learn and they can help foil dozens of plots, save lives, and provide children with the safe schools they deserve.
+While no guarantees, there are lessons to learn and they can help foil dozens of plots, save lives, and provide children with the safe schools they deserve.

 Lesson 1: Implement a School Safety Plan

 Educator Lesson: Educators are the first responders.
 So be prepared for the unthinkable.
-Have an emergency plan in place and train all staff in the operations of that safety plan.
-Review that plan now.
-Are all the pieces in place?
+Have an emergency plan in place and train all staff and students in those operations.
+Review that plan now and coordinate with your local police.

 - Withdrawn (pulls back from school activities)